-Visitors, guests and volunteers enjoy is a unique and inspiring blend at the Crofthouse.
+Visitors, guests and volunteers enjoy a unique and inspiring blend at the Crofthouse.
 We get to know the care and breeding of the iconic horned Highland Cattle parading the farm pastures below the house and at the roadside.
-We overlook a uninterrupted view of Upper Strathspey gazing upstream to the mountains of the West.
-We have access to wilderness solitudes all around us but also the many adult and child-friendly recreations of the Cairngorms National Park.
+We overlook a uninterrupted view of Upper Strathspey, gazing upstream to the mountains of the west.
+We have access to wilderness solitude all around us but also the many adult- and child-friendly recreations of the Cairngorms National Park.
 Additionally, we enjoy this from a building of novel design that invites stories and intrigues the imagination of children of all ages!

 Our Favourite Spot

 The comfort of the Crofthouse means that many guests will just chill and cocoon themselves with books, old fashioned games or wi-fi and DVDs.
 Short walks around the farm may be enough to introduce ourselves some of that fragrant Highland air.
-Maybe we'll find favourites among with the formidable Highland cattle, who turn out not to be hostile at all..but inquisitive and even friendly.
+Maybe we'll find favourites among the formidable Highland cattle, who turn out not to be hostile at all, but inquisitive and even friendly.